dr-matt-smith/php-symfony-6-book/00_content/part03_forms/chapter09_diy_forms.md

 ## Three kinds of flash message: notice, warning and error

-Typically we create 3 different kinds of flash notice:
+typically we create 3 different kinds of flash notice:

 - notice
 - warning